matt-curtis/Fluid-for-Sketch/README.md

 ### Width & Height

 If you have Fixed Width or Fixed Height checked and leave the value blank, the plugin will lock the width or height to whatever the current height or width is in Sketch.
 This is useful in some cases where you want to ensure that the height and width don't change.
-Less useful for groups, where the height and width are equal to the content.
+Less useful for groups, where the height and width are equal to the content (see 'Groups' below)

 ### Symbols